alercah/rado/design.md

    as Ice Palace and Misery Mire where uncareful use of small keys could make the dungeon uncompleteable, and the randomizer wishes to prevent these from occurring.*
+1. It should be possible to define cuts beyond which there may not be backtracking; every possible route through cuts must be completeable.
+   *Example: In Metroid games, there is typically no way to load a file other than in the state it was saved.
+In some cases, a player may save their game in a way that renders it uncompleteable.
+As a specific example, a player who does a hellrun to Bubble Mountain in Super Metroid, relying on an energy tank in Cathedral to refill their energy mid-way, could save their game at Bubble Mountain and then have no way of escaping.*
-1. :heavy_exclamation_mark: It should be possible to define a game-winning condition.
+1. :heavy_check_mark: :heavy_exclamation_mark: It should be possible to define a game-winning condition.

 ### Composability